vzamanillo/springer-books-covid/README.md

 ## Installation

-You need wget to make it work, then.
+You need wget to make it work.

 #### Windows